LSEG-API-Samples/Article.DataLibrary.Python.PyCharm/README.md

 ## <a id="Introduction"></a>Introduction

-[PyCharm](https://www.jetbrains.com/pycharm/) is a flagship cross-platform [Python](https://www.python.org/) IDE developed by [JetBrains](https://www.jetbrains.com/) (the same company that developed [IntelliJ IDEA](https://www.jetbrains.com/idea/)).
+[PyCharm](https://www.jetbrains.com/pycharm/) is a flagship cross-platform [Python](https://www.python.org/) IDE developed by [JetBrains](https://www.jetbrains.com/) (the same company that developed [IntelliJ IDEA](https://www.jetbrains.com/idea/) for [Java](https://openjdk.org/)/[Kotlin](https://kotlinlang.org/)).
 The IDE provides coding assistance such as code completion and syntax/error highlight, project and code navigation, package management, debugger, version control, and much more.

 PyCharm has two editions, a Professional Edition with full features, and a free Community Edition (see the [comparison](https://www.jetbrains.com/products/compare/?product=pycharm&product=pycharm-ce)), this makes the IDE attractive to both newbie and full-stack Python developers.